finbourne/lusid-sdk-python-preview/sdk/docs/ConventionsApi.md

 code = 'code_example' # str | The CDS Flow Conventions to delete.

     try:
-        # [BETA] Delete the CDS Flow Conventions of given scope and code, assuming that it is present.
+        # [BETA] DeleteCdsFlowConventions: Delete the CDS Flow Conventions of given scope and code, assuming that it is present.
         api_response = api_instance.delete_cds_flow_conventions(scope, code)
         pprint(api_response)
     except ApiException as e: